aws-samples/sagemaker-workshop/content/security_for_users/scenario.md

  - **Lab 3: Deploy an Amazon SageMaker notebook**

      As a data scientist, use Service Catalog to deploy an Amazon SageMaker notebook.

- - **Lab 4: Create a training job in line with security policy**

-     As a data scientist, observe your training job's performance as security controls respond to incorrect configuration parameters.

- - **Lab 5: Improve security controls**

-     As the data science administrator, alter the IAM policies governing the data science environment to deliver preventive controls to guard your sensitive data.

-Next, let's review the tools you'll need to complete these labs.